1199SEIU Funds

 Do you want to become a U.S. citizen?

-For information on the 1199SEIU Citizenship Program, visit our Citizenship page, call (646) 473-8915 or email 1199SEIUCitizenship.Program@1199Funds.org.
+For more information, contact the 1199SEIU Citizenship Program, by calling (646) 473-8915, visiting Citizenship page, or emailing 1199SEIUCitizenship.Program@1199Funds.org

 Services are available in English, Spanish, Russian, Mandarin, Cantonese, Haitian Creole and French.